Kirk Ward Robinson

 When you travel, remember that a foreign country is not designed to make you comfortable.
 It is designed to make its own people comfortable.

-Kirk Ward Robinson has traveled throughout North America and Europe--and now New Zealand--and has lived in every continental American time zone.
-He is an avid hiker, bicyclist, and outdoorsman.
-He has seen the aurora borealis above the Arctic National Wildlife Refuge, found petroglyphs in remote Arizona canyons, thru-hiked the Appalachian Trail twice, section-hiked portions of the Pacific Crest Trail, crossed the Pyrenees and the Alps on foot, and has bicycled thousands of miles across regions of the United States, Europe, and New Zealand.
-Robinson has worked as a chief operating officer, bookstore manager, database manager, stagehand, bicycle mechanic, and executive director of an educational non-profit organization in cooperation with the National Park Service.
+Kirk Ward Robinson writes from experience in multiple genres.
+He has traveled throughout North America and Europe—circumnavigating the globe along the way—and has lived in every continental American time zone.
+As an avid hiker, bicyclist, and outdoorsman, Robinson has witnessed numerous natural wonders, from the aurora borealis above Denali in Alaska to the Southern Cross above Aoraki in New Zealand.
+He has discovered petroglyphs in remote Arizona canyons, thru-hiked the Appalachian Trail twice, section-hiked portions of the Pacific Crest Trail, crossed the Pyrenees and the Alps on foot, and has bicycled thousands of miles across regions of the United States, Europe, New Zealand, and South Korea.
+In his varied career, Robinson has worked as a chief operating officer, bookstore manager, stagehand, bicycle mechanic, and executive director of an educational non-profit organization in cooperation with the National Park Service.

-It was after a hike through the Scottish Highlands in 1998 that Robinson first combined history and backcountry into his travel narratives.
-His account of that experience, Scotland Wha Hae, is included in his book Hiking Through History.
-Kirkus Discoveries says that "Robinson writes with a wonderful feel for character and setting.
-His supple prose mixes nuanced psychological realism with hauntingly evoked landscapes."
-Kirkus Reviews adds that Robinson "braids a deep reading of [history] with his bright observations; the author's curiosity and aptitude for history would make him a good road companion."
-Robinson's book Life in Continuum was selected by Kirkus as one of the Best of 2012.
+Kirkus Discoveries says that “Robinson writes with a wonderful feel for character and setting.
+His supple prose mixes nuanced psychological realism with hauntingly evoked landscapes.”
+Kirkus Reviews adds that Robinson “braids a deep reading of [history] with his bright observations; the author’s curiosity and aptitude for history would make him a good road companion.”
+His book, Life in Continuum, was named to Kirkus Reviews’ Best of 2012.

-Robinson lives and works on a small farm in the hills of Tennessee.
+Robinson lives and works on a small ancestral farm in the hills of Tennessee.